 - Generates live video view, provides real-time video recording

-- Uses the Zanscript language for experiment specification
+- Includes software, uses the Zanscript language for experiment specification

 - Provides real-time results processing and output in .csv format

 - Has an integrated camera, computer, experimental chamber and built-in stimuli